jnixy/website/content/publication/22-response-rates/index.md

 ---
-abstract: 'In recent years, policing scholars have increasingly used survey methods to gain insight into officers’ attitudes and behaviours.
+abstract: 'In recent years, policing scholars have increasingly used survey methods to gain insight into officers' attitudes and behaviours.
 Yet, surprisingly, methodological research analysing surveys of police officers is rare.
 We analysed the extent and correlates of response rates in police surveys, providing insights about the survey design features and study characteristics associated with higher rates of officer